Don’t be a stranger to what you most deeply want. I think what God most deeply wants for you is what you most deeply want.” Father Greg Boyle

 How could spiritual direction benefit you?

 Whether you seek a spiritual director during a specific season of life, or engage with one as a part of your regular spiritual practices, spiritual direction is beneficial in many ways.
+Oftentimes, people will build a long term relationship with their spiritual director, meeting with them monthly.

 Here are a few reasons you may want to meet with a spiritual director: